skosijer/skosijer/README.md

 <h1>Hi 👋, I'm Stevan</h1>
-<p>I'm someone who's dedicated, enthusiastic, and skilled.
+<p>I'm dedicated, enthusiastic, and skilled in software engineering.
 I have experience with various technologies and enjoy blending creativity with established solutions and patterns.</p>

 <p>I’m currently working on <a href="https://liblab.com">liblab</a>.</p>